About

 Kikonyogo Kivumbi

-Veteran journalist Kikonyogo Kivumbi, the executive director of the Uganda Health and Science Press Association, has covered AIDS and minority sexuality issues for at least 10 years.
+Veteran journalist Kikonyogo Kivumbi, the executive director of the Uganda Health and Science Press Association, covered AIDS and minority sexuality issues for at least 10 years.
 From 2014 to 2017, he served as the elected representative of Uganda’s key populations (those most at risk of contracting AIDS, including sex workers and sexual minorities) on the board that helps to oversee Uganda’s fight against AIDS, the Country Co-ordinating Mechanism (CCM) of the Global Fund.
-Contact him by email via 76crimes (at) gmail.com.
+He has stepped back from active journalism because of the increased level of repression in Uganda.
+Contact him by email via info (at) 76crimes.com.

 Writer: Maurice Tomlinson